engineyard/ey-docs/pages/full-text-search-with-thinking-sphinx.md

-# Implement full text search with Sphinx on AppCloud
+# Implement full text search with Sphinx on Cloud

 ## Introduction